What makes New Hampshire worth planning carefully

 Day 1

-Arrive, check in, and keep the first day easy with scenic settling-in time, a relaxed dinner, and a short local activity if energy allows.
+Arrive, settle in, and keep the first day easy with town time, a scenic stop, or a relaxed dinner.

 Day 2